-- Face-to-face instruction and final examinations will end at Thanksgiving break to allow students to return home, avoiding additional travel costs and exposure, and reducing community spread. - All academic, administrative, residence halls, athletic buildings and facilities will reopen with adjustments and/or restrictions to reduce density. - The shuttle system will function under modified operations to ensure physical distancing. - OU Athletics is preparing for a phased resumption of training, practice, and competition in accordance with all University health and safety standards, as well as guidance from the CDC and the United States Christian Athletics Association (USCAA). - All official University travel continues to be restricted and drastically reduced.
+- additional travel costs and exposure, and reducing community spread. - All academic, administrative, residence halls, athletic buildings and facilities will be open with adjustments and/or restritions to reduce density. - The shuttle system will function under modified operations to ensure physical distancing.

+- OU Athletics is preparing for socially distanced training, practice, and competition in accordance with all University health and safety standards, as well as guidance from the CDC and the United States Collegiate Athletics Association (USCAA). - All official University travel continues to be drastically reduced.